inno-devops-labs/F23-core-course-labs/ansible/roles/web_app/README.md

-It's role for deploying dockerized web app using docker compose.
-It consists of:
+### It's role for deploying dockerized web app using docker compose.

+It has two additional tags:
+- **wipe** - to clear docker container and all related file (example: `ansible-playbook playbooks/dev/app_python/main.yml --tags wipe`)
+- **deploy** - to deploy your app

+Also you can set "web_app_full_wipe: false" to disable default wiping

+Role consists of:

 1. Tasks:
     1. main.yml - consists of delegated wipe and deploy steps